EpiSci/oai-lte-5g-multi-ue-proxy/README.md

 ## Run without the proxy_testscript.py (Advanced) ##

-The following is launching order for network elements (eNB, gNB, Proxy, nrUE, and UE).
+The launch order is important, as follows.

 1. Open a terminal and launch eNB